www.springerle.com

 Tear the paper into small pieces and place in two liters of water overnight.
 Then boil for half an hour and mix with the hand-held mixer until it turns into a fine mush (pulp).

-Paint the baking mold with a little bit of light oil (paraffin oil), skim off the required amount of paper pulp with a tea strainer and place it on the mould.
+Paint the baking mold with a little bit of light oil (paraffin oil), skim off the required amount of paper pulp with a tea strainer and place it on the mold.
 Use a natural sponge to suck the water out of the mush until it is as dry as possible.
 Press the paper pulp into the mold with your fingers.
-Continue to dry with paper towels so that the relief is clearly visible.
+Continue to dry with paper towels until the relief is clearly visible.
 Pluck off the excess paper at the edge of the mold, carefully remove the paper relief from the mold and let air-dry for two days.

 You can find other recipes with the Springerle molds here.